microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/v1.0/docs/New-MgCommunicationCall.md

       - `[Identity <IMicrosoftGraphIdentitySet>]`: identitySet
       - `[LanguageId <String>]`: The language culture string.
 Read-only.
       - `[ParticipantId <String>]`: The participant ID of the participant.
 Read-only.
       - `[Region <String>]`: The home region of the participant.
 This can be a country, a continent, or a larger geographic region.
-This does not change based on the participant's current physical location.
+This doesn't change based on the participant's current physical location.
 Read-only.
     - `[IsInLobby <Boolean?>]`: true if the participant is in lobby.
     - `[IsMuted <Boolean?>]`: true if the participant is muted (client or server muted).
     - `[MediaStreams <IMicrosoftGraphMediaStream[]>]`: The list of media streams.